On Two Fronts

 Author's photo added 2-10-2019.

-A B-24 like the ones Ford built at Willow Run, MI.
+This is a B-24 like the ones Ford built at Willow Run, MI.
 The B-24 was

 also built in California, Oklahoma, and Texas.
-AC Spark Plug built
+AC Spark Plug-built

 Sperry components may have also been shipped to these locations.